Skip to main content

 Lead sources explain where leads originate.

-Lead source reporting should therefore connect source, quality, cost, pipeline movement, and final outcome wherever possible.
+A useful lead source report should connect source, quality, cost, response, pipeline movement, and final outcome wherever possible.

 Lead Capture